District investigating new complaint against school bus driver accused of ‘holding students hostage’

 “Appropriate action” was taken in response to the August incident, the superintendent said.
 He declined to provide further information relating to personnel issues.

 “We’re two months [past] the first complaint and he’s still driving,” Howard said.
 “It’s not about getting him fired.
 It’s about the school taking action to keep the kids safe.
 Bottom line.
-What are they doing about it?
-Nobody knows.”
+What are they doing about it?”

 Administrators had not yet determined Monday if the driver would face disciplinary action following the Oct.
 11 incident.